High-speed Serial Trace Interface

 - Suitable for long-term testing

-- Automated report generation
+- Automated report generation in multiple exchange formats

 - Extensive C++ Support